mjpalmowski/CAN-BUS-control-R4875G1-with-ESPHome-and-MQTT/README.md

   - Command Topic: `can-bus01/button/fan_full_speed_button/command`

-## The G4857G1 listens to the following MQTT topics.
+### The G4857G1 listens to the following MQTT topics.
 Publishing to these topics; integers (for AMP settings) or floating-point numbers (for Volt settings) will set the respective values.

-## Subscribe Text Sensor Topics
+## Text Sensor Topics
 - **CAN Voltage MQTT**
   - **Description**: Subscribes to this topic to monitor voltage setpoints.
 Expects text input.
   - **Topic**: `home/canbus/voltage_set`